Perak: British protectorate

-During his exile, the Sultan had use of a government-owned residence at Union Vale in Victoria, Mahé.
-The other exiled chiefs were given allowances, but remained under strict surveillance.
-The Sultan and his chiefs were temporarily relocated to Félicité Island for five years, before being allowed to return to Victoria in 1882 when turmoil in Perak had subsided.
-The Sultan led a quiet life in the Seychellois community, and had communications access to Government House.
+During his exile, the Sultan had the use of a government-owned residence at Union Vale in Victoria, Mahé.
+The other exiled chiefs were given allowances but remained under strict surveillance.
+The sultan and his chiefs were temporarily relocated to Félicité Island for five years, before being allowed to return to Victoria in 1882 when the turmoil in Perak had subsided.
+The sultan led a quiet life in the Seychellois community, and had communications access to Government House.
 After many years, the Sultan was pardoned following petitioning by the Seychellois and correspondence between W. H. Hawley of Government House, Mauritius, and Secretary of State for the Colonies Henry Holland.
-He was allowed to return to the Malay Peninsula, and spent most of his later life in the Straits Settlements of Singapore and Penang before returning to Kuala Kangsar in Perak in 1922.
+He was allowed to return to the Malay Peninsula, and spent most of his later life in Singapore and Penang before returning to Kuala Kangsar in Perak in 1922.

+Being the only candidate to the Sultanate who could be confidently ascertained to be innocent of the plot, Abdullah's brother Yusuf was dully appointed Sultan, albeit one that would be considered far more of a British puppet than before.
+Despite this, the Malay population seemed largely to welcome the British as a source of stability compared to the often feuding chiefs.
+Initially, the now vacant role of British Resident was taken over by James Guthrie Davidson, a previous resident of Selangor.
+However, the low pay and insecure position resulted in him disengaging from the role and leaving after only one year in office.
+Needing someone both local and skilled enough to handle the complicated circumstances of Perak, the Governor would subsequently appoint the more experienced Hugh Low, who had spent much of the past twenty-eight years in nearby Labuan, and who was considered a safe pair of hands by both London and the Governor.